 Spinal disc problems can be similar in their pain and symptoms.
 For example, degenerative disc disease can weaken the spinal discs to such a degree that nerve root pain follows, creating a dual combination of pain.
 The conditions require various approaches and treatment methods, often done in combination.
 However, they require a proper diagnosis to create a proper and custom treatment program for every individual.
 This will ensure the root cause of the disc pain is properly identified and handled.
 Call us to learn more.

 Browning, J E. “Chiropractic distractive decompression in the treatment of pelvic pain and organic dysfunction in patients with evidence of lower sacral nerve root compression.”
 Journal of manipulative and physiological therapeutics vol. 11,5 (1988): 426-32.

-The information herein on "Disc Pain and Nerve Root Pain Spinal Disc Problems" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
-We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.
+The information herein on "Disc Pain and Nerve Root Pain Spinal Disc Problems" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Presently Matriculated: ICHS: MSN* FNP (Family Nurse Practitioner Program)